iced-rs/rfcs/text/0011-website-technology.md

 ## Summary

-The goal of this RFC is to make a decsion on which tehnology is best for Iced's website based on what the goal and requirments for the website are.
-This RFC details every requirement for the Iced website, so that once we agree on the requirements, we can decide on the best technology for the website.
+The goal of this RFC is to make a decision on which technology is best for Iced's website based on the goals and requirements for the website.
+This RFC details every requirement for the Iced website so that once we agree on the requirements, we can decide on the best technology for the website.

 ## Requirements